Milo Ventimiglia Blames Himself For ‘This Is Us’ Finale Hype

 Contrary to This Is Us creator Dan Fogelman’s statements about the show, Ventimiglia also fueled the fan fire by teasing that his character’s death story could possibly come before the end of the season.

 “It could be the next episode,” Ventimiglia told Entertainment Tonight.
-“It could be the second to last episode.
-It could be

 “It could be the second to last episode.
 It could be a ways away.
 But I think the idea is [to] embrace the moment that we’re in and know that it’s coming.
 You gotta be ready for it at any given time.
 It could very well be this season.
 You never know, you never know.”